webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

       - run: npm run test
 ```

-**Note:** In this case `hint` will use as default configuration
+**Note:** By default, `hint` will use
 `configuration-web-recommended` if a `.hintrc` file is not present.

-**Note:** `configuration-web-recommended` use by default the connector
+**Note:** By default, `configuration-web-recommended` uses the
-`puppeteer` which requires a "chromium" browser to work.
-In you are using
+`puppeteer` connector, which requires a Chromium browser to work.
+If you are using
-a `circleci` built-in image, you just need to add `-browsers` to the tag
+a pre-built CircleCI image, you just need to add `-browsers` to the tag
 to have browsers installed.
-If you are using you custom image, you need
+If you are using your own custom image, you need
-to install a chromium browser in your image first.
+to install a Chromium browser in your image first.

-### Project in another language or hint not included in the package.json
+### For other project types

-When your project is not a `nodejs` project or you just doesn't want to/can
+If your project is not a Node project or you don't want to
-modify your `package.json` you can do:
+modify your `package.json`, you can

-Add the file `.circleci/config.yml` to your project:
+add `.circleci/config.yml` to your project:

 ```yml
 version: 2.1